This post may contain affiliate links. Please read our disclosure policy.

 - Turn your oven to 375 degrees.

 - Cook the bacon in a large skillet over medium-high heat until the fat releases.
-Add the onion to the pan and continue to cook until the onion is soft and the bacon starting to crisp.
+Add the onion to the pan and continue to cook until the onion is soft and the bacon starting to crisp.4 slices bacon, 1 large onion

 - While the bacon and onions are cooking, prepare the sweet potato, Brussels, apple, and pecans and add them to a casserole dish.
-Season with 1 teaspoon of the sea salt, 1/4 teaspoon of pepper, and the cayenne.
-When the bacon and onions are finished cooking, add them to the casserole and mix everything together.
+Season with 1 teaspoon of the sea salt, ¼ teaspoon of pepper, and the cayenne.
+When the bacon and onions are finished cooking, add them to the casserole and mix everything together.1 medium sweet potato, ½ lb Brussels sprouts, 1 apple, ½ cup toasted pecans, A generous pinch of cayenne

 - Add the chicken, skin side up, to the pan you used to cook the bacon.
 (Don't remove the fat from the pan.)
-Sprinkle the chicken skin with remaining 1/2 teaspoon of salt and 1/4 teaspoon of pepper.
-After 5 mins, flip the chicken over and cook until the skin is brown and crispy.
+Sprinkle the chicken skin with the remaining ½ teaspoon of salt and ¼ teaspoon of pepper.
+After 5 mins, flip the chicken over and cook until the skin is brown and crispy.4 bone-in chicken thighs

 - Place the chicken on top of the veggies.
 For a richer dish, you can pour the oil from the pan over the top of the veggies.
 Roast in the oven for 35 minutes.